pratikishere/iOS17BC/README.md

 # iOS17BC
-When iOS 17 was released the tests for `UIRefreshControl` are breaking, but the same tests are working below iOS 16
+After the release of iOS 17 the tests for `UIRefreshControl` are breaking, but the same tests are working below iOS 17 i.e iOS 16 and below.
+This repo contains an example to create test that works for iOS 13 to iOS 17 for `UIRefreshControl`

 [Credit - Essential Developer](https://www.essentialdeveloper.com/articles/fixing-ios-17-breaking-changes-uirefreshcontrol-viewisappearing-testability-ios-dev-mentoring)